With several freelance platforms offering connections for freelancers and clients, several players are trying to get a piece of the pie.

 But, with all of the opportunities out there for clients and freelancers, is GoLance worth it for hiring?
 Let’s take a look.

-When clients work with GoLance, they post jobs and receive a list of freelancers who have the necessary skills.
+When clients use the GoLance platform, they post jobs and receive a list of freelancers who have the necessary skills.
 GoLance gives clients two options for hiring freelancers.
 One is to directly invite individual freelancers to jobs.
 The other is to put the job out for bids, letting clients see who is interested.

 Clients can then keep track of their projects with milestones.
 They can choose to pay their clients with an hourly wage or with flat rates.
 Clients can discuss this with their freelancers before establishing milestones.